-The Child and Youth Friendly City Strategy identifies actions for the City to take to promote the healthy development of young people, from early childhood, through middle childhood and adolescence.
+The Child and Youth Friendly City Strategy was adopted by Council in 2010.
+The Strategy identifies actions for the City to take to promote the healthy development of young people, from early childhood, through middle childhood and adolescence.

 - A community where children and youth are valued community members and actively contribute their time, ideas and perspectives to civic life.

 - A community that promotes social connectedness, where children and youth feel safe, have freedom of movement, green space and opportunities for play and imagination.